lightbend/fdp-sample-applications/README.md

 * `diagrams` - original diagrams for overall architecture (now obsolete)
 * `killrweather-app` - actual Spark application for data processing - ready to run in Spark.
 It's used for both local mode and cluster execution.
 If running locally in IntelliJ, make sure that you use the setting `use classpath of module` for this module
 * `killrweather-app-local` - An empty directory that's convenient for running locally when using IntelliJ.
+* `killrweather-app-structured` - alternative version of the actual Spark application (leveraging Spark structured streaming) for data processing - ready to run in Spark.
+It's used for both local mode and cluster execution.
+If running locally in IntelliJ, make sure that you use the setting `use classpath of module` for this module
+* `killrweather-structured-app-local` - An empty directory that's convenient for running locally when using IntelliJ.
 * `killrweatherCore` - some support code used throughout an application.
 Also includes Embedded Kafka allowing you to run everything locally
 * `killrweather-grcpclient` - client for exposing KillrWeather app over [GRPC](https://grpc.io/).
 This client accepts GRPC messages and publishes them to Kafka for application consumption.
 * `killrweather-httpclient` - client for exposing KillrWeather app over HTTP.
 This client accepts HTTP messages (in JSON) and publishes them to Kafka for application consumption.